epsilon537/boxlambda/docs/installation_and_activation.md

 The script is easy to follow.
 The tools versions used are specified inside the script.

-Note that the *boxlambda_setup.sh* script will leave the tools environment activated.
-See [Activating the Tools Environment](#activating-the-tools-environment) for details.

 If you want to force a reinstall of the tools, delete the *./tools/* directory and source the boxlambda_setup.sh script again.

 ### User-Level Access to the Arty A7 USB JTAG Adapter.